activecell/activecell.com/support/forecasts/analyses/cogs-category-forecast.md

 ### The table

-The table below the charts shows the time series data for each overheads category along with a total row and total column to make digging through the data very easy.
+The table below the charts shows the time series data for each COGS category along with a total row and total column to make digging through the data very easy.

 <!-- screenshot -->